-Climate change initiatives.
+• Climate change initiatives.
 We monitor environmental performance, such as energy consumption, CO2 emissions and water consumption, and strive to improve continuously improve our performance.
-We obtain independent assurance on these environmental performance data from Sustainability Accounting

-Co., Ltd (SusA), an organization providing assurance services on non-financial information including environmental performance data.
+We obtain independent assurance on these environmental performance data from Sustainability Accounting Co., Ltd (SusA), an organization providing assurance services on non-financial information including environmental performance data.

 - Reducing energy consumption.
 We aim to reduce energy consumption intensity that we are responsible for by 3% at our properties and reduce greenhouse gas emission intensity by 5% at our properties by FY2024 in each case as compared to the level in FY2019. - Introduction of 100% renewable energy.
-We had introduced 100% renewable energy at 25 of our properties (74.1% of our properties based on the gross floor area) as of March 31, 2023.
-We had installed LED lighting at 80.3 % of our office properties (based on total leasable area of exclusively owned areas) as of January 31, 2023.
-We also renewed air conditioning equipment in 5 of our properties in the year ended January 31, 2023. - Reducing water consumption intensity.
+We had introduced 100% renewable energy at 27 of our properties (78.2% of our properties based on the gross floor area) as of January 31, 2024.
+We had installed LED lighting at 89.3 % of our office properties (based on total leasable area of exclusively owned areas) as of January 31, 2024.
+We also renewed air conditioning equipment in 7 of our properties in the year ended January 31, 2024. - Reducing water consumption intensity.
 We aim to reduce water consumption intensity by 5% at our properties by FY2024 in each case as compared to the level in FY2019.
-We renovated restrooms at one of our properties to install water-saving equipment in the year ended January 31, 2023. - Initiatives of our Sponsor.
+We renovated restrooms at three of our properties to install water-saving equipment in the year ended January 31, 2024. - Initiatives of our Sponsor.
 TOKYU CORPORATION, our sponsor, has established long-term targets of 100% renewable energy procurement and net zero CO2 emissions by 2050 and is implementing various initiatives to achieve these targets.
 In 2019, TOKYU CORPORATION joined RE100, a global joint initiative between international non-profits Climate Group and CDP that brought together international businesses committed to 100% renewable electricity. - Introduction of green lease clauses.
 As part of our efforts in cooperation with tenants and property management companies, we generally include "green lease clauses" in new lease agreements.
-These green lease clauses provide that we will work together with our counterparties to improve the environmental performance of our properties and maintain and enhance their comfort and productivity by, among other things, sharing energy data, obtaining environmental certifications, sustainably procuring resources used in our properties and reducing waste. - Biodiversity Conservation.
+These green lease clauses provide that we will work together with our counterparties to improve the environmental performance of our properties and maintain and enhance their comfort and productivity by, among other things, sharing energy data, obtaining environmental certifications, sustainably procuring resources used in our properties and reducing waste.
+During the fiscal period ended January 31, 2024, 78.3% of our new lease agreements included "green lease clauses." - Biodiversity Conservation.
 In Futako Tamagawa Rise, we have developed a "Water and Greenery Open Space," including a large-scale rooftop greening facility, as part of its efforts to create an urban development in harmony with the rich natural environment of the surrounding area.
-The design is inspired by the river terraces of the Tama River and Todoroki Valley, and a roof garden of approximately 6,000 m is located on top of the low-rise building, providing a space where visitors can feel the richness of nature throughout the entire facility.
+The design is inspired by the river terraces of the Tama River and Todoroki Valley, and a roof garden of approximately 6,000 m2 is located on top of the low-rise building, providing a space where visitors can feel the richness of nature throughout the entire facility.